Lucass2021/Meditation-app/README.md

 ## 📝 Description

->💻 Meditation is a practice where an individual uses a technique such as mindfulness, or focusing the mind on a particular object, thought, or activity  to train attention and awareness, the Meditation App purpose is to facilitate and help this daily activity to achieve its full potential.
+>💻 Meditation is a practice where an individual uses a technique such as mindfulness, or focusing the mind on a particular object, thought, or activity  to train attention and awareness, the Meditation App purpose is to facilitate and help this daily activity to achieve its full potential, , the project was created Dev ED in order to practice HTML, CSS and JavaScript.